Aijaz12550/serverless-cloudfront/readme.md

 ### 2. but we can create a distribution through template and can create multiple distribution in the template.

 ### 3. we can create individual packages of each lambda to avoiding duplication of unneccery code.

+### 4. The code is rough due to practice.

+### 5. for creating new distribution no plugin is required.